-To see if the Town will vote to raise and appropriate or appropriate and transfer from available funds, the sum of Five Thousand Dollars (\$5,000), to be added to any balance remaining and previously appropriated for construction and maintenance of water holes and cisterns, or any other sum, to be expended under the direction of the Fire Chief, for the purpose of constructing and maintaining water holes, cisterns and hydrants to support firefighting operations; or take any other action relative thereto.
+To see if the Town will vote to raise and appropriate the sum of Five Thousand Dollars (\$5,000), to be added to any balance remaining and previously appropriated for construction and maintenance of water holes and cisterns, or any other sum, to be expended under the direction of the Fire Chief, for the purpose of constructing and maintaining water holes, cisterns and hydrants to support firefighting operations, including all costs incidental and related thereto; or take any other action relative thereto.
 (Fire Department)

-The Finance Committee XXX this article.
+The Finance Committee will make a recommendation for this article at Town Meeting.
 Passage of this article increases expenditures.